 3 / How are you going to organize your club?

-Padel Plus is two indoor courts open every day of the week, from 10h to 23h.
+Padel Plus it's two indoor courts open every day of the week, from 10 a.m. to 23 p.m.

 Reservations are possible all week, either by phone or directly on my website.